isaksky/suggest-db-indices/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Possible future features
+1. I have built some things for analyzing the rails log files and looking at columns used in the queries that get run.
+I need to come up with a good way to use these results.
+2. Next to each add index statement, there should be a justification.